flipperdevices/flipperzero-firmware/applications/external/xremote/README.md

 `XRemote` also introduces a more user-friendly learning approach.
 Instead of having to manually name each button on the flipper when cloning a remote, the learning tool informs you upfront which buttons it will record.
 All you need to do is press the corresponding button on your existing remote, eliminating the need to name them individually.

 The application is compatible with standard `.ir` files.
-However, to ensure functionality, button names within these files must align with the predefined naming scheme.
+However, to ensure functionality, names within these files must align with the predefined naming scheme.
+If the button is not highlighted when pressed or the notification LED does not light up, the button with the appropriate name cannot be found in the file.

 Button name | Description
 ------------|-------------------